Lenovo is open and ready for business with System x

 The following table (Parts 1 and 2) lists the supported cables and transceivers.

 Table 2.
-Supported transceivers and direct-attach cables (Part 1: IBM offering part numbers)
+Supported transceivers and direct-attach cables (Part 1: Offering part numbers)

 |Description||Part number||Feature code|